/ Chocolate Resources / Chocolate Blog / Making beautiful bean to bar chocolate together

 Hey honey, let's make our own chocolate!

-How did each of these couples decide to go into the business of making bean to bar chocolate?
-For both Sandra and David, and Colin and Sarah, they were inspired by a mission that was personally important to them.
+How did they decide to go into the business of making bean to bar chocolate?
+For Sandra and David, they were inspired by a mission that was personally important to them.

 Making chocolate from the bean at Nibble Chocolate